mrojas/MRBarView/README.md

 Optionally, you can return a label for each segment.
 Labels are shown below the bar.

-- labelAtIndex: Returns the label for a given segment.
+- **labelAtIndex**: Returns the label for a given segment.
 Example:
 ```Objective-C
 - (NSString *)barView:(MRBarView *)barView labelAtIndex:(NSInteger)index {
     return @"Segment 1";